ManthanoAI/guidelines/4_Docker/readme.md

 - only the last `CMD` in the dockerfile is executed
 - `ADD` and `COPY` are similar, but `COPY` is preferred

-- additional information to the often used `apt-get update`:
+- additional information to the often used `apt-get update`
   - always combine `RUN apt-get update` with `apt-get install -y` in the same `RUN` statement (cache busting)
   - use version pinning where needed, e.g. `s3cmd=2.0.*`, check availability of [choosen version](https://packages.ubuntu.com/search?suite=default&section=all&arch=any&keywords=s3cmd&searchon=names)
   - avoid `RUN apt-get upgrade` or `dist-upgrade`